[EVENTS]

 In this conversation, I look forward to exploring how his background

-inform his art practice, and the wide range of contexts he has found
+and inform his art practice, and the wide range of contexts

 Neville Gabie (born in Johannesburg, South Africa) has an MA in Sculpture from the Royal College of Art, London 1986/88.
 His work is included in Tate Gallery, Arts Council Collections and The Olympic Museum, Lausanne, Switzerland.